-BASEL II - PILLAR 3 DISCLOSURES AS AT 31 MARCH 2022
+BASEL II - PILLAR 3 DISCLOSURES AS AT 31 MARCH 2024

-Jana Small Finance Bank Limited (hereinafter called "the Bank") is subject to BASEL II New Capital Adequacy Framework (NCAF) framework as stipulated by the Reserve bank of India (hereinafter called No.26/16.13.218/2016-17 dated October 6, 2016).
+Jana Small Finance Bank Limited (hereinafter called "the Bank") is subject to BASEL II New Capital Adequacy Framework (NCAF) framework as stipulated by the Reserve bank of India (hereinafter called "RBI") under Operating Guidelines issued for Small Finance Banks (SFB) (DBR.NBD.
+No.26/16.13.218/2016-17 dated October 6, 2016).
 As defined by the RBI, SFBs are required to adopt the standardized approach for credit risk.